CP-TSAI/perception-pr2/README.md

 # perception-pr2
-A catkin workspace in ROS where a virtual PR2 Robotwith an RGBD camera perceives objects and places them on the appropriate dropbox.
+A catkin workspace in ROS where a virtual PR2 Robot with an RGBD camera perceives objects and places them on the appropriate dropbox.

 This is my submission as partial fulfillment of [Udacity's Robotics Nanodegree](https://udacity.com/robotics).